Sustainability

 Management Committee

-The Management Committee is composed of Directors, Officers and Auditors as defined in the Management Committee Regulations.
-The Management Committee meets once a week, as a rule, in line with the regulations governing its activities to deliberate and resolve important issues affecting the execution of business and to deliberate proposals to be put forward to the Board of Directors.
+The Management Committee is composed of 11 Executive Officers, and meets once a week, as a rule, in line with the Management Committee Regulations.
+It deliberates important issues affecting the execution of business, which are then decided by the President & CEO.
+It also deliberates proposals to be put forward to the Board of Directors.

 Nomination and Remuneration Committee